This Is Not Happening (The X-Files): Reception

 "This Is Not Happening" premiered on February 25, 2001, on American television on Fox.
 The episode earned a Nielsen household rating of 9.7, meaning that it was seen by 9.7% of the nation's estimated households.
 It was watched by 9.91 million households and 16.9 million viewers, making it the highest-rated episode of the season, as well as the highest-rated episode of the series since the seventh season episode "The Sixth Extinction".
 Fox promoted the episode with the tagline "Tonight, the search for Mulder ends."
 The episode was nominated for a Primetime Emmy for Outstanding Cinematography for a Single-Camera Series.
 The episode was later included on The X-Files Mythology, Volume 4 – Super Soldiers, a DVD collection that contains episodes involved with the alien super soldiers arc.

 Critical reception to "This Is Not Happening" was mostly positive.
-Emily VanDerWerff of The A.V.
-Club awarded the episode an "A−" and called it "one of the strongest episodes of the season, give or take a Monica Reyes."
+Emily St. James Club awarded the episode an "A−" and called it "one of the strongest episodes of the season, give or take a Monica Reyes."
 She applauded the reintroduction of Jeremiah Smith—a character she felt "the show had mostly forgotten about"—and wrote highly of Scott as Absalom, calling him a "one of the episode's highlights."
-VanDerWerff also wrote that the episode, along with the previous episode "Per Manum" was a showcase for Anderson's acting ability.
+St. James also wrote that the episode, along with the previous episode "Per Manum" was a showcase for Anderson's acting ability.
 Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, rated the episode five stars out of five.
 The two noted, and praised, that the true tragedy of the episode is the fact that, despite her increased role as the reluctant believer, the way Scully deals with Absalom and Jeremiah Smith "in a strictly scientific way", instead of taking the "leap of faith", prevents her from finding and saving Mulder in time.

 Not all reviews were positive.
 Paula Vitaris from Cinefantastique gave the episode a negative review and awarded it one-and-a-half stars out of four.
 She called the episode "unexciting" and concluded that the final scene was "anticlimactic".
 In addition, Vitaris noted that the introduction of Monica Reyes was not satisfactorily explained.